-Penelope Rose Winsman (Penny), arrived Oct 31, 2019, at 31 weeks, weighing 2lbs 15.9oz after a vehicle failed to yield causing an auto collision.
+Penelope Rose Winsman (Penny) arrived on October 31, 2019, at 31 weeks, weighing 2lbs 15.9oz after a vehicle failed to yield, causing an auto collision.
 Penny and Mom were rushed to the hospital where an urgent emergency C-section was performed to save Penny’s life.
-Penny battled prematurity and an irreversible severe Traumatic Brain Injury, sparing her brainstem and cerebellum.
-Medical Professionals said, “Only time would tell until Penny passed.”
+Penny battled prematurity and an irreversible severe traumatic brain injury, sparing her brainstem and cerebellum.
+Medical professionals said, “Only time will tell until Penny passes.”
 She was given a life expectancy of six months or less.

 Penny kept fighting!
-She kept amazing us with her strong will to live!
-Showing everyone what she was capable of.
-We loved her single every day and always told her how proud we were.
-She overcame prematurity after 3 months in the NICU and was finally able to experience life at home with Mom and Dad on Hospice.
-We cherished every moment and created a beautiful life full of love and happy experiences for Penny.
-We danced, listened to music, made a healing garden for Penny, celebrated monthly birthdays, played shows on Penny’s Porch, Photoshoots, starred into each other’s eyes, talked and hugged day and night.
+She continued to amaze us with her strong will to live, showing everyone what she was capable of.
+We loved her every single day and always told her how proud we were.
+Penny finally graduated from the NICU and was able to experience life at home with Mom and Dad on Hospice Care.
+We created a beautiful life full of love and happy experiences for Penny.
+We danced, listened to music, planted a healing garden, celebrated monthly birthdays, played musical shows on “Penny’s Porch”, went on lots of photoshoots, stared into each other’s eyes, had long conversations, and hugged Penny day and night.

--Penny’s Parents, Rose and David Winsman
+-Penny’s parents, Rose and David Winsman